 Prognosis Of Leukemia In Teens

-The outcomes or prognosis of leukemia depends on the severity, duration, and treatment responsiveness.
+The outcomes or prognosis of leukemia depends on the type, severity, duration, and treatment responsiveness.
 Early diagnosis, tailored treatment interventions, and frequent follow-ups have significantly impacted the prognosis of this disease (12).
-In most cases, teens free from any disease symptoms for five years after treatment are considered to be cured since relapse after this duration is rare.
+In most cases, teens free from any disease symptoms for five years after treatment are considered to be cured since relapse after this duration is less common.